Glynne Wickham

-Glynne William Gladstone Wickham (15 May 1922–27 January 2004) was a British Shakespearean and theatre scholar.
+Glynne William Gladstone Wickham (15 May 1922 – 27 January 2004) was a British Shakespearean and theatre scholar.

 Life

-Wickham was born in Cape Town, and was the great-grandson of William Ewart Gladstone.
+Wickham was born in Cape Town, and was a great-grandson of William Ewart Gladstone.
 He was educated at Winchester College and New College, Oxford.
 In 1941 he played the title role in Hamlet for the Oxford University Dramatic Society (OUDS), directed by Nevill Coghill.
 In 1942–1946, interrupting his undergraduate studies, he served as a navigator in the RAF.
 He returned to New College in 1946, and became the first postwar president of OUDS.
 In 1948 Coghill chose him to direct a "complex" production of a masque to celebrate the visit of the then Princess Elizabeth to Oxford.

 He was awarded a DPhil in 1951 based on postgraduate research into the evolution of Elizabethan and Jacobean theatre from its medieval beginnings.
 This work formed the basis for his later work Early English Stages, published in five volumes between 1959 and 2002.

 Appointed in 1948 to the department of drama at Bristol University (the UK's first such department), he convened a 1951 symposium on "the responsibility of universities to the theatre" to endorse the policy of studying drama in the context of theatre and a 1954 symposium on "the relationship between universities and radio, film, and television".
 He also did the groundwork for the university's theatre collection in 1951 (which now has museum status and is a major archive).